-The seventeenth century was a transition from medieval to modern characterised by a challenge to the prevalent religious worldview with a new secularism.
-Science was making discoveries and was supported by the educated who looked forward to a more ordered future, rather than backwards to theology, the wisdom of the ancients, and medieval magic, feudalism, occultism and superstition.
+The seventeenth century in Europe was a time of transition from a medieval to modern mode of existence characterized by a secular challenge to the prevailing religious worldview.
+Science and its discoveries were supported by an educated class that looked forward to a more ordered future, rather than backwards to theology, the wisdom of the ancients, medieval magic, feudalism, occultism, and superstition.

 The decline of Spain and rise of France with French an international language of society and politics, more of these being fought on the high seas.
 Europe, especially the Central powers, was engaged in virtually continuous warfare starting with the highly destructive last religious war, the Thirty Years War of 1618 to 1648, beginning as a conflict between Protestant and Catholic states in the splintering Holy Roman empire but gradually absorbing most of European countries and ending with the Treaty of Westphalia in 1648 which also ended the Eighty Years’ War (1568–1648) between Spain and the Dutch Republic when Spain formally recognized an independent Dutch Republic.